 If the officer ineligibility was caused by a grade deficiency, the student may choose to appeal via the GPA Exemption Application.
-These applications will be reviewed on a monthly basis.
-Applications received prior to the first business day of each month will be reviewed and decisions will be communicated by the last business day of that month.
-(For example, an application submitted during June will have a decision communicated on or before July 31.)
+These applications will be reviewed on a rolling basis.
+Applications received will be reviewed by a committee and decisions will be communicated within 3-4 weeks.